 - Add a new Alexa Skill or Google Action

-- Create your automated test script by entering utterances in the Input column.
+- Write your automated test script by entering utterances in the Input column and define the property.
 Also, add the expected result in the Expected column (Input example: “Open VoiceAppName”; Output example: “Hello, this is VoiceAppName”).

 - Click “Save” and “Run”